 On view at Yerba Buena Center for the Arts

-Taking as a starting point SFMOMA’s growing collection of photography from South Africa, Public Intimacy will focus on the ways that artists have explored interpersonal relationships, encounters, and exchange in the everyday social life of that country.
+Taking as a starting point SFMOMA’s growing collection of photography from South Africa, Public Intimacy will focus on artists' explorations of interpersonal relationships, encounters, and exchange in the everyday social life of that country.
 The exhibition extends beyond photography to comprise painting, printmaking, sculpture, media arts, architecture and design, and publications from SFMOMA’s collection as well as key loans.
-Public Intimacy will feature works by approximately 20 artists, including David Goldblatt, William Kentridge, Sabelo Mlangeni, Zanele Muholi, Sello Pesa, and Lindeka Qampi.
+Public Intimacy will feature works by approximately 25 artists, including David Goldblatt, William Kentridge, Sabelo Mlangeni, Zanele Muholi, Sello Pesa, and Lindeka Qampi.
 Reflecting both institutions’ unique approach to programming, the presentation will also include Live Projects—a series of related talks, screenings, performances, new artist commissions, workshops, education activities, and family programs—taking place at YBCA and in public spaces.
 Public Intimacy is co-curated by Betti-Sue Hertz, director of visual arts, at YBCA; and Dominic Willsdon, Leanne and George Roberts Curator of Education and Public Programs, and Frank Smigiel, associate curator of public programs, at SFMOMA.

 On view at the Asian Art Museum